Roasted Chestnut Day

 "Chestnuts roasting on an open fire ..."

 A fixture of the holiday season, chestnuts, roasted or otherwise, are traditionally used in both sweet and savory dishes.
-They are made into classic creamy soups, pies, and cakes.
-Candied chestnuts are sold under the French name marrons glacés or Turkish name kestane şekeri ("sugared chestnuts").
-Pureed chestnuts mixed with sugar and whipped cream are the basis for the French dessert, Mont Blanc!
+In Victorian London, the regular costermongers seldom dealt in oranges and chestnuts.
+Chestnuts were obtained from the set of street vendors who sold oranges, roasted chestnuts and walnuts, and were classed with the watercress-women, the sprat-women (foraged fish), the winkle-dealers (sea snails), and others, and were considered beneath the regular costermonger!
+Today, chestnuts are made into classic creamy soups, pies, and cakes.
+Candied chestnuts are sold under the French name marrons glacés or the Turkish name kestane şekeri ("sugared chestnuts"); and puréed chestnuts mixed with sugar and whipped cream are the basis for the French dessert, Mont Blanc!

 Chestnut refers both to the tree itself and to the edible nuts.
 The Chestnut tree belongs to the family Fagaceae, which also includes oaks and beeches.
 Horse chestnuts are an unrelated species (though this tree produces nuts of similar appearance which are mildly toxic to humans).

 The nuts can also be eaten candied, boiled, steamed, deep-fried, grilled, or roasted in sweet or savory recipes, such as chestnut cake or chestnut pie, and are commonly found in recipes for the holiday season.